What Is a Reverse Mortgage?

 Myth: You can only use the money for specific things

-Fact: The funds are yours—use them however you like
+Fact: The funds are yours to use however you like

 Myth: You must have perfect credit